ktgiahieu/dataton2022-Latino_Asian_Brotherhood/README.md

 To setup the environment:
 * Install python >= 3.8
-* Install `requirements.txt` in the fresh python environment
+* Install `requirements.txt` in the fresh python environment (Here we use CUDA 11.2.
+If you use different CUDA version, please change torch version)

 ## Categoria: Main solution